fdlamotte/meshcore_upy/README.md

 ## Example execution

-Receiving some messages (before and after getting contacts) then sending back a ping ;)
+Receiving some messages (before and after getting contacts) then sending back a ping.

+There are still lots of debug msgs but it should give you an idea ;)

  <pre>
 MPY: soft reboot